mozilla/shield-studies-addon-utils/webExtensionApis/study/api.md

   * $ref:
   * optional: false

+### `browser.study.getTestingOverrides( )`

+Returns an object with the following keys: variationName - to be able to test specific variations firstRunTimestamp - to be able to test the expiration event expired - to be able to test the behavior of an already expired study Used to override study testing flags in getStudySetup().
+The values are set by the corresponding preference under the `extensions.${widgetId}.test.*` preference branch.

+**Parameters**

 ### `browser.study.validateJSON( someJson, jsonschema )`

 Using AJV, do jsonschema validation of an object.
 Can be used to validate your arguments, packets at client.